Nooryassin8/Tableau-HR-Analytics-Project/README.md

 This project aims to:

-Identify Attrition Trends
+Identify Attrition Trends:

 Visualize patterns in employee attrition based on various attributes such as department, job role, and age band.

-Analyze Key Factors
+Analyze Key Factors:

 Pinpoint factors contributing to employee turnover to understand potential areas for improvement.

-Support Decision-Making
+Support Decision-Making:

 Provide actionable insights for HR teams to foster better employee engagement and retention.

-Dashboard Features
+Dashboard Features:

 The Tableau dashboard includes the following visualizations: